Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Preliminaries

 \begin{lemma} Let $(\calPhi,\omega)$ be a symplectic manifold.
 The space of Hamiltonian functions $C_\omega^\infty(\calPhi)$ admits a unique Poisson algebra structure compatible with $\omega$. \end{lemma} \begin{proof} Standard (see \cite[Example 2.2.4]{PelletierCabau} and \cite[Lemma 48.6]{kriegl1997convenient}). \end{proof}

-\begin{remark} The notion of partial Poisson structure is related to that of \emph{weak Poisson structure} as defined in \cite{NeebSahlmannThiemann} (see \cite[Example 2.2.5]{PelletierCabau}) and, in the linear case, to that of locally convex Poisson vector space \cite{glockner2007applications}.
-Important examples of weak Poisson (locally convex) manifolds are given by topological duals\footnote{Note, the ``size'' of the algebra of $\mathsf{p}$-functions, i.e.\ where the weak Poisson structure is defined, depends on the choice of topology on the topological dual.
+\begin{remark} The notion of partial Poisson structure is related to that of \emph{weak Poisson structure} as defined in \cite{NeebSahlmannThiemann} (see \cite[Example 2.2.5]{PelletierCabau}), or in\footnote{Both the authors of \cite{NeebSahlmannThiemann} and \cite{CabreraGualiteriMeinrenken} use the wording ``weak Poisson structure'' albeit with different meaning.
+We do not know of a general relation between the two.
+In good cases, they both overlap with the notion of partial Poisson of \cite{PelletierCabau}.} \cite{CabreraGualiteriMeinrenken} and, in the linear case, to that of locally convex Poisson vector space \cite{glockner2007applications}.
+Important examples of weak Poisson (locally convex) manifolds are given by topological duals\footnote{The ``size'' of the algebra of $\mathsf{p}$-functions, i.e.\ where the weak Poisson structure is defined, depends on the choice of topology on the topological dual.
 See \cite[Example 2.14]{NeebSahlmannThiemann}.} of locally convex Lie algebras, as discussed in \cite{NeebSahlmannThiemann}.
 We will not adopt the same terminology, in favour of the subbundle description outlined above.
 However, in the examples of Lie algebras we will consider, the three definitions will largely overlap.
-We discuss the Poisson structure on duals of Lie algebras in Section \ref{sec:equivcocycles}. \end{remark}
+We discuss the Poisson structure on duals of Lie algebras in Section \ref{sec:dualPoisson}. \end{remark}

 For field theoretical purposes, $\calPhi=T^*\calN$ is not always the appropriate space to consider as a phase space.
-(See Appendix \ref{app:infinitegeometry} and in particular \ref{rmk:cotangent} for a definition in our setting.)
 For example, distributional momenta for smooth configurations would then arise when taking the strong dual of a space of functions.
-A more suitable (and natural) alternative is available when $\calN$ is modelled on the space of sections of a finite dimensional vector bundle over $\Sigma$:
+A natural alternative is available when $\calN$ is modelled on the space of sections of a finite dimensional vector bundle over $\Sigma$: